deislabs/mystikos/README.md

 # Installation Guide for Ubuntu

-As of release version 0.7.0, Mystikos may be built and installed on Ubuntu 18.04 and 20.04.
-Earlier Mystikos versions are only compatible with Ubuntu 18.04.
+Mystikos may be built and installed on Ubuntu 18.04 and 20.04.

 ## Install from Released Package